ejmenkhorst/robotframework_practicesoftwaretestingdotcom/README.md

 To speed up the UI tests we also make use of the provided [Toolshop REST API](https://api.practicesoftwaretesting.com/api/documentation#/)

 ### Virtual environment
 We use a virtual environment setup for this project to make sure that this project runs in complete isolation of all other python versions and packages you might have installed.

+#### Initialisation of the project
+1. Select Python interpreter a VENV is recommended
+2. Install all dependencies and browsers
+   - ```sudo apt install python3-pip```
+   - ```pip install -r requirements.txt```
+   - ```rfbrowser init```

 ### Folder structure